 Procurement Analysis sample for Power BI: Take a tour

-This industry sample dashboard and underlying report analyze a manufacturing company’s spending on vendors by category and location.
+The Procurement Analysis sample content pack contains a dashboard, report, and dataset that analyzes a manufacturing company’s spending on vendors by category and location.
 In the sample, we explore these areas:

 - Who the top vendors are

 - What categories we spend the most on

 - Which vendors give us the highest discount and when

 This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.
 It was created by obviEnce with real data, which has been anonymized.
 The data is available in several formats: content pack, .pbix Power BI Desktop file, or Excel workbook.
 See Samples for Power BI.